gewv-tu-dresden/mosquitto-go-auth-oauth2/README.md

 The simplest way is to use the delivered dockerfile and build your own image.
 You can use volumes to import the configurations or copy the files in the images while you build it.
 If you use volumes you have to remove the `COPY` commands from the Dockerfile.

+You can use the attached [docker-compose.yml](docker-compose.yml) for deployment.